-Goods and services may only be procured by way of-

-- a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - c) formal written price quotations for procurement of a transaction value over- - (i) R2000 up to R300 000 (VAT included), in the case of a local municipality; - d) a competitive bidding process for- - (i) procurement above a transaction value of R300 000 (VAT included) a competitive bid - (ii) the procurement of long term contracts.

-The accounting officer may, in writing-

-- a) lower, but not increase, the different threshold values specified in subparagraph (1); or - b) direct that- - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R 10 000[all taxes included]; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in sub regulation (1)(c)(i) to (iii).".

-- a) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy. - b) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and
+- 14.1.
+Goods and services may only be procured by way of - a) petty cash purchases, up to a transaction value of R2 000 (VAT included); - b) written or verbal quotations for procurements of a transaction value over R2 000 up to R10 000 (VAT included); - c) formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included); and - d) a competitive bidding process for- - (i) procurements above a transaction value of R200 000 (VAT) included); and - (ii) the procurement of long term contracts. - 14.2.
+The accounting officer may, in writing - a) lower, but not increase, the different threshold values specified in subparagraph (1); or - b) direct that- - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000 [all taxes included]; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R 10 000[all taxes included]; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 [all taxes included]. - 14.3. - a) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy. - b) When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.